CiscoTestAutomation/getting-started/start-guide/bestpractices/general.rst

 Libraries & Packages
 --------------------

-* All users shall prioritize using and contributing to genie libraries.
+* All users shall prioritize using and contributing to `genie libraries<https://developer.cisco.com/docs/pyats-development-guide/>`_.
   Uplifts should be made as needed with the required review process.

 * Library & package requirements shall be clearly identified within the script header

-* Libraries & packages should be leveraging Genie abstraction concept/solution whenever possible
+* Libraries & packages should be leveraging `Genie abstraction<https://pubhub.devnetcloud.com/media/genie-docs/docs/abstract/index.html#>`_ concept/solution
+  whenever possible

-* All import statements shall be explicit and shall occur at the top of the file
+* All import statements shall be explicit and shall occur at the top of the file.

 * Traffic generation/control shall be done by using central, common functions and libraries.